astra1dev/Joymania/README.md

 </p>

 <p align="center">
-  Joymania Development is a independent game developer based in Germany founded by Peter Ohlmann and Adam Sprys in 1997.
+  <h3>Joymania Development is a independent game developer based in Germany founded by Peter Ohlmann and Adam Sprys in 1997.</h3>
 </p>

 ### Official accounts